- Managing and governing

 - a vast array of societies and associations, such as political parties, pressure groups, sports and recreational clubs and businesses

-Owners may also be individuals who have acquired papers by inheritance, as a gift, through collecting activity or have accumulated personal papers in the pursuit of a career or profession.
+Individuals can be owners who have acquired papers by inheritance, as a gift, through collecting activity or have accumulated personal papers in the pursuit of a career or profession.
 They may be the current owners of historic collections of family, estate or other papers.

-What The National Archives can offer private owners
+What The National Archives can offer archive owners

 As part of our archival leadership and in discharging the functions of the Historical Manuscript Commission we offer impartial, confidential and free advice on the long-term care of private records, particularly: